State Street Scribe

 “His body was incorrupt,” says Mother Nina.
 “It was as if he’d just been buried yesterday.”

-As we walk the grounds, I find I’m self-consciously folding my hands behind my back in the manner of an ascetic strolling thoughtfully through a glade.
+As we continue our walk around the grounds, I find I’m self-consciously folding my hands behind my back in the manner of an ascetic strolling thoughtfully through a glade.
 Mother Nina, meanwhile, holds forth with the uncontained giddiness of a kid showing off the birthday haul.
 She is not the silent, eye-averting monastic often portrayed in films.

 Neither are her three sisters.
 Mother Victoria projects the quiet strength of tempered steel behind a knowing smile and squints girlishly when she chuckles.
 Mother Olga is a seemingly reticent holy woman until you notice she is often murmuring a running commentary of wry one-liners under her breath.
 When I mention that I detect an accent, Mother Olga quietly corrects me, “I don’t have an accent, y’all do.”
 A Texan!

 Through the whole of our short tour, Mother Nina constantly and reflexively yanks at the back of her cowl, an endearing gesture that signals she is not a translucent mystic from a remote Himalayan summit.
-She and her sisters are but exceptionally curious, dedicated people who have found a way to sweep aside all distractions in the daily pursuit of the singular question they have for God.
+She and her sisters are but exceptionally curious and dedicated people who have found a way to sweep aside all distractions in the daily pursuit of the singular question they have for God.
 How close can I get?

 Mother Olga approaches a bell hung by the front door.
 “I’m under orders to make some noise,” she deadpans, and begins fitfully ringing.